-For some process faults, a timeout phase elapses before the BCU reacts to the fault.
-The phase starts as soon as the BCU detects the process fault and ends after 25 to 250 s.
-A safety shut-down or fault lock-out is then performed.
+For some process faults, a timeout phase elapses before the BCU 370 reacts to the fault.
+The phase begins as soon as the BCU 370 detects a process fault and ends after 25 s or 250 s.
+A safety shut-down or a fault lock-out then occurs.
 If the process fault ends during the timeout phase, the process continues as before.